 \begin{lemma} \cite[Lemma 15]{mmm} Let $n\ge 1$.
 For any integer $d$ ($1\le d\le n$) coprime to $2n+1$, the sequence $\tau_{n,d}$ is a switch with $\lambda(\tau_{n,d})=d$.
 For any integer $3\le d\le n$ not coprime to $2n+1$ and any bitstring $z\in Z_{(n_d-1)/2}$, the sequence $\tau_{d,n,z}$ is a switch with $\lambda(\tau_{d,n,z})=d$. \end{lemma}

-{\bf Interactions:} Given a flip bijection $f$ of $V(M_n)$ as in Section~\ref{flip}, a switch $\tau=\tau(x,y,y')$ is said to be $f${\it-conformal} if either $y=f(x)$ or $x=f(y')$; in such case, $(x,y)$ or $(y',x)$, respectively, is said to be the $f$-edge of $\tau$.
-We say that $\tau$ is $f^{-1}$-{\it conformal} if $\tau^{-1}$ is conformal and we refer to the $f$-edge of $\tau^{-1}$ also as the $f$-edge of $\tau$.
-A switch being $f$-conformal means that its $f$-edge belongs to a periodic path as in Remark~\ref{p}.
+{\bf Interactions:} Given a flip bijection $f$ of $V(M_n)$ as in Section~\ref{flip}, a switch $\tau=\tau(x,y,y')$ is said to be $f${\it-conformal} if either $y=f(x)$ or $x=f(y')$; in such cases, $(x,y)$ or $(y',x)$, respectively, is said to be the $f$-edge of $\tau$.
+We say that $\tau$ is $f^{-1}$-{\it conformal} if $\tau^{-1}$ is conformal and we refer to the $f$-edge of $\tau^{-1}$ also as an $f$-edge of $\tau$.
+That a switch is $f$-conformal means that its $f$-edge belongs to a periodic path, as in Definition~\ref{p}.

 Given a subset $G\subseteq G_n$, an $f$-conformal or $f^{-1}$-conformal switch $\tau$ is {\it usable with respect to} $G$ if for every $(x',y')\in G$ and all $i\ge 0$, the three $f$-edges of $\sigma^i(C(x',y'))$ in Remark~\ref{fedges} are distinct from the $f$-edges of $\tau$.
 Those three $f$-edges are removed when joining periodic paths.